Photo hacks for outdoors life

 • Get away from those boring pics of your friends buts, shot from the ground - by walking away from the crag, zooming out will give you both the wall and your friend will function as reference to the hight.

-• If it's possible to shot from a shelf, try to get up there, but fasten yourself.
+• If it's possible to shoot from a shelf, try to get up there, but fasten yourself.

 • Cut off the ground and lower bushes if you're shooting from ground level.
 All of a sudden you're climbing friend seems much higher up.
 To get more hight, sit down.